PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Evaluation

 We evaluate the \weightsonly by attempting to load each model in our dataset using the PyTorch loading API with the \weightsonly enabled.
 We use the \weightsonly's default policy while loading models.
-We expect restricted loading environments like the \weightsonly and \tool to correctly load benign models and to raise exceptions when loading malicious models.
+We expect restricted loading environments like the \weightsonly and \tool to succeed when loading benign models and to raise exceptions when loading malicious models.

 For parity when comparing with the model scanning tools, we consider raising an exception during malicious model loading as a true positive, correctly loading a benign model as a true negative, incorrectly rejecting a benign model as a false positive, and incorrectly loading a malicious model as a false negative.
-We apply the same criteria to compare \tool with these tools, using the dataset and results obtained in \cref{SEC:EVAL_MALICIOUS_BLOCKING} and \cref{SEC:EVAL_SAFE_LOADING}.